swsnu/swppfall2018/hw2/README.md

 ## Grading

-This assignment is composed of a total of 70 points.
+This assignment is composed of a total of 55 points.
 We will score your code with our e2e test code, having 55 test cases that reflects the requirements given above.
 You will get 1 point for each passed test case.
-Also, we will check your unit test coverage.
-You will get 15 points if all of your unit tests pass and they cover your project entirely.
+~Also, we will check your unit test coverage.
+You will get 15 points if all of your unit tests pass and they cover your project entirely.~

 The e2e test consist of cases about:
 - Sign in page features (4 cases)